Fractional currents and Young geometric integration: Introduction

 Züst introduced in~\cite{Zust2} a notable generalization of the one-dimensional Young integration to Hölder forms, making sense of geometric integrals like

 where $g^0, \dots, g^d$ are Hölder-continuous functions over $[0, 1]^d$, with Hölder exponents $\alpha_0, \dots, \alpha_d \in \mathopen{(} 0, 1 \mathclose{]}$ such that

 The integral~\eqref{eq:zustI} is there defined via approximation by Riemann sums, and the wedge products that appear in~\eqref{eq:zustI} are purely formal.
 The condition~\eqref{eq:condZ} was shown to be sharp for the convergence of these sums; see \cite[Section~3.2]{Zust2}.
 In the context of (zero-codimensional) charges, a generalization of the Züst integral was proposed in~\cite{Boua}.
+Recently, T. Jaffard described precisely the regularity of the differential forms in~\ref{eq:zustI} in~\cite{Jaff}, in terms of negative Hölder spaces.